-What should you do if you receive official-looking certified mail from the State Bar that contains a Letter of Notice (LON) from the chair of the Grievance Committee?
+What should you do if you receive official-looking certified mail from the State Bar that contains a Letter of Notice (LON) and Substance of Grievance (SOG)?

 1. Don’t panic.
 The LON is designed to give you a chance to respond to a grievance that has been filed against you.
 It does not necessarily mean that the State Bar believes that the grievance is well founded.
 Nor does it mean that the State Bar believes you have committed a disciplinary violation.
 The Grievance Committee, similar to a court considering a motion to dismiss, asks the lawyer to respond to any allegation that, if proven, would constitute a violation of the Rules of Professional Conduct.